 Our School encourages parental involvement at all levels whether through parent interview nights, sports day (officials), cultural/ harmony day, and celebrating students' learning in the school.
+During 2021, this priority has been challenged somewhat with restrictions of visitors due to COVID19.
 Our School seeks to improve parental participation through the employment of a Home School Liaison person.
 The purpose of this position is to maximise communications, develop understandings, and provide a strong link for school / home support for students.
 School staff and school liaison officers work together in holding events such as parent breakfasts, home visits and facilitating parent/ teacher/ student meetings.

-School newsletters, class newsletters, notices on the new sign board, phone and regular written communication are acknowledged as effective ways that information is disseminated.
+School newsletters, class newsletters, notices on the E-board, phone and regular written communication are acknowledged as effective ways that information is disseminated.
 We introduced a wellbeing postcard system at our school.
 Teacher can randomly acknowledge positive behaviour, work ethic and service towards peers and staff by sending a postcard home to parents.
 It had a very positive impact on our school community and was valued by parents.